BrightPath-io/architecture/BrightPath_Project_Summary.md

 BrightPath represents a significant opportunity to transform the homeschooling experience by leveraging modern technology to address the unique challenges faced by homeschooling families.
 By providing intelligent, personalized scheduling recommendations and continuous improvement through user feedback, BrightPath aims to become an essential tool that empowers parents to create effective, engaging educational experiences for their children.

-The revised technology stack aligns with stakeholder preferences while maintaining the core functionality and architecture of the platform.
+The revised technology stack, database strategy, and questionnaire design align with stakeholder preferences while enhancing the core functionality and architecture of the platform.
 With these updates in place, BrightPath is well-positioned to deliver on its mission of supporting and empowering homeschooling parents on their educational journey.